connexcs/docs/packages.md

 ![alt text][package-img-4]

-•	When you chose monthly, you can select multiple days of the month.
+•	When you choose monthly, you can select multiple days of the month.

  ![alt text][package-img-5]